HomeTech NewsWhy Google May Need a New Chip Strategy for Future Pixels?

 While Google’s custom Tensor chips enable exclusive Pixel features like AI-powered photography and voice tasks, they haven’t delivered the consistent performance improvements needed to compete at the flagship level.
 Pixel phones with Tensor chips are priced similarly to competitors, yet they don’t match the performance, battery life, or gaming capabilities of Snapdragon-powered devices.

-For entry-level Pixel models and the affordable A-series, Tensor’s unique AI features remain an advantage.
+For entry-level Pixel models and the affordable A-series, Tensor’s unique AI features remain a genuine advantage.
 However, for premium flagships, the chip’s limitations may deter power users and gamers who demand more from their devices.
+This is precisely why Google may need a new chip strategy to stay competitive.

 Google’s commitment to custom silicon highlights its focus on AI and imaging.
-However, the challenges of balancing costs, performance, and innovation suggest it may need a new approach.
-A dual-chip strategy, where entry-level models use Tensor and premium models adopt Snapdragon, could address the growing gap between user expectations and the capabilities of Tensor chips.
+However, the challenges of balancing costs, performance, and innovation suggest a new approach is overdue.
+A dual-chip strategy — where entry-level models use Tensor and premium models adopt Snapdragon — could address the growing gap between user expectations and actual Tensor capabilities.